 Pick up your poop

-For every dog owner, this is the golden rule of dog walking – always pick up your dog’s excrement, bag it and take it home – don’t leave it next to a bin or leave it on the street or in the hedgerow.
-This can also lead to an on the spot fine in some boroughs (Finchley, for example, has a £80 on the spot fine)
+This is the golden rule of dog walking for every dog owner: always pick up your dog’s excrement, bag it, and take it home – don’t leave it next to a bin or leave it on the street or in the hedgerow.
+This can also lead to an on the spot fine in some boroughs (Finchley, for example, has an £80 on the spot fine)

 It’s you who decides where to walk, not your pet.
-Make sure you keep your dog off private gardens, and away from children’s play areas.
-Dog’s urine contains nitrogen, which very quickly kills off areas of lawn.
+Make sure you keep your dog off private gardens and away from children’s play areas.
+Dog’s urine contains nitrogen, which very quickly kills off lawn areas.

 Keep your dog on a lead